DanielC14/FingerTap3.0/README.md

 # FingerTap

-Rhythm game developed for the Graphic animation course of the Technologies and Information Systems course for the Web licensed at ESMAD (School of Arts and Design Media).
+Rhythm game developed for the Graphic Animation subject of the Technologies and Information Systems for the Web course, licensed at ESMAD (School of Arts and Design Media).

 ## Technologies Used